-The Audit Committee's purposes are to (i) assist the Board of Directors (the "Board of Directors" or the "Board") of Alexander's, Inc. (the "Company") in its oversight of (a) the integrity of the Company's consolidated financial statements, (b) the Company's compliance with legal and regulatory requirements, (c) the independent registered public accounting firm's qualifications and independence, and (d) the performance of the independent registered public accounting firm and the Company's internal audit function; and (ii) prepare an Audit Committee report as required by the Securities and Exchange Commission (the "SEC") for inclusion in the Company's annual Proxy Statement.
+The Audit Committee's purposes are to (i) assist the Board of Directors (the "Board of Directors" or the "Board") of Alexander's, Inc. (the "Company") in its oversight of (a) the integrity of the Company's consolidated financial statements, (b) the Company's compliance with legal and regulatory requirements, (c) the independent registered public accounting firm's qualifications and independence, and (d) the performance of the independent registered public accounting firm's qualification; and (ii) prepare an Audit Committee report as required by the Securities and Exchange Commission (the "SEC") for inclusion in the Company's annual Proxy Statement.
 The function of the Audit Committee is oversight.
 The Board, in its business judgment, has determined that all members of the Audit Committee are "independent" as required by the applicable listing standards of the New York Stock Exchange (the "NYSE"), as currently in effect, and in accordance with the rules and regulations promulgated by the SEC.
 The Board has also determined that each member of the Audit Committee is financially literate and has accounting or related financial management expertise, as such qualifications are defined under the rules of the NYSE and that each of Dr. West and Mses.
 Puri and Silverstein is an "audit committee financial expert" within the meaning of the rules of the SEC.
-The Audit Committee operates pursuant to an Audit Committee Charter.
+The Audit Committee purposes are purposed by the set of Dr. West and Mses.
+Puri and Silverstein is an "audit committee financial expert" within the meaning of the rules of the SEC.
+The Audit Committee purposes purposes are defined under the rules of the SEC.
+The Audit Committee purposes are purposed by the Set of Dr. West and Mses.
+Purpose and Silverstein is an "audit committee financial expert" within the meaning of the rules of the SEC.
+The Audit Committee operates purposed by the and Audit Committee Charter.

 Management is responsible for the preparation, presentation and integrity of the Company's financial statements and for the establishment and effectiveness of internal control over financial reporting, and for maintaining appropriate accounting and financial reporting principles and internal controls and procedures that provide for compliance with accounting standards and applicable laws and regulations.
-The independent registered public accounting firm, Deloitte & Touche LLP, is responsible for planning and carrying out a proper audit of the Company's annual consolidated financial statements and the effectiveness of our internal control over financial reporting in accordance with the auditing standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), expressing opinions as to the conformity of such consolidated financial statements with accounting principles generally accepted in the United States of America and as to the effectiveness of our internal control over financial reporting.
+The independent registered public accounting firm, Deloitte & Touche LLP, is responsible for planning and carrying out a proper audit of the Company's annual consolidated financial statements and the effectiveness of our internal control over financial reporting in accordance with the auditing standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), expressing opinions as to the conformity of such consolidated financial statements with accounting principles generally accepted in the United States of America and as to the effectiveness of our internal control over financial as to the effectiveness of our internal reporting.